black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-Algorithmic-Thinking-by-Building-a-Number-Sorter/README.md

 # Step 3
 You will be using this as an event listener for the sortButton.
 Because buttons associated with a form element submit by default, you need to prevent that behavior.
 Call event.preventDefault() in your function to do this.

+# Step 4
+To test your code as you write it, mount an event listener to your sortButton element.
+It should listen for the "click" event, and take sortInputArray as the callback.